laygond/Behavioral-Cloning/README.md

 - Cropping the region of interest and normalization is done directly by the model as seen in the model architecture code in the next section.
 When done by the model, these preprocessing functions are executed in batches rather than a single batch_sample.

 ### Model Architecture
 The model architecture written in Keras is taken from [Nvidia's paper](https://arxiv.org/pdf/1604.07316v1.pdf).
-As regularization techniques, data augmentation has been implemented.
-The neural network is quite simple.
-It uses a series of convolution layers followed by relu activations with appropriate filter sizes.
-Then it is flatten to go through a sries of fully connected layers.
+As regularization techniques, data augmentation has been implemented to prevent overfitting.
+The neural network is quite simple; it uses a series of convolution layers followed by relu activations with appropriate filter sizes.
+Then it is flatten to go through a series of fully connected layers.
 The input data is normalized and cropped at the beginning of the model.

 ![alt text][image9]